 - There is one major airport in Raleigh, the Raleigh-Durham International Airport (RDU), located around 13 miles (21 kilometers) from the university.

-MyPack Portal (mypack.ncsu.edu) is the website used to apply for housing, pay program costs and update personal information for your SEVIS record.
+MyPack Portal (mypack.ncsu.edu) is the website used to pay program costs and update personal information for your SEVIS record.
 Undergraduate/graduate conditional admits can also use MyPack to apply for housing.

 - What is MyPack Portal